-The energy burden evaluation study also furnished estimates of the benefit and burden reduction targeting indexes for FY 2001.
-These indexes were updated for FY 2005 and FY 2010 using the 2005 and 2009 RECS data.
-Benefit and burden reduction targeting are not part of the performance plan for LIHEAP.
-However, the study concluded that those indexes were consistent with the statutory mandate to furnish the highest benefits "to those households which have the lowest incomes and the highest energy costs or needs in relation to income."
+The LIHEAP Energy Burden Evaluation Study (2005) also furnished estimates of the benefit and burden-reduction targeting indexes.
+Benefit and burden-reduction targeting are not part of the performance plan for LIHEAP.
+However, the study concluded that those two indexes were consistent with the statutory mandate to furnish the highest benefits "to those households which have the lowest incomes and the highest energy costs or needs in relation to income."